inducer/loopy/doc/tutorial.rst

 :class:`numpy.complex128`) will work.
 (Yes, :mod:`loopy` supports and generates correct code for complex arithmetic.)

-The generated code places this variable into what OpenCL calss 'private' memory, local to each work item.
+The generated code places this variable into what OpenCL calls 'private' memory, local to each work item.

 .. doctest::